nateblain/qmChallenge/README.md

 # SquareIt
 ##Application for Rendering Rectangels on an SVG.

 >Want to see cool rectangles?!
-Enter width, height, and color to see them rendered on the svg canvas.
+Enter width, height, and color to see them rendered like magic on the svg.

 ## Team

   - __Software Engineer__: Nate Blain